 What can you expect, what should you bring, how to enjoy your day on the water?

-The Day Before: You will receive a call from Captain Brett the afternoon before you charter to discuss specific departure/return times and answer any questions you may have, and direct you to the boat located in slip B-16 at the Indian River Marina.
+The Day Before: You will receive a call from Captain Brett the afternoon before your charter to discuss specific departure/return times, answer any questions you may have, and direct you to the boat located in slip G-8 at the Indian River Marina.
 You are welcome to come by the marina for a cocktail at Hammerhead's Dockside and check out the boat/talk to the captain.

 The Morning of: There is plenty of free parking and restroom facilities at Indian River Marina.
+The slip is on the far south side of the marina next to the fuel dock (see red arrow on map for where to park and access boat).
 The captain will meet you at the boat.
-Please try to arrive 15-20 minutes before your scheduled departure to load up, board, and get underway on time.
+Please try to arrive 5-10 minutes before your scheduled departure to load up, board, and get underway on time.